 More than a decade later, this blog continues its purpose in sharing events and documenting my experiences.
 It has seen a lot during its lifetime (even its better days) and as long as I’m able and there’s something interesting worth sharing, it shall continue.

 I am Dennis and I am a running Pinoy.
 Welcome and thank you for reading about my journey!

-Dennis is a professional working in the IT industry and since 2018 has completed races ranging from 5K to 102K, from roads to trails including some obstacle courses.
+Dennis is an IT professional and since 2008 has completed races ranging from 5K to 102K, from roads to trails, including some obstacle courses.